Get Access to a Customizable PTO Policy

 Because PTO combines all of an employees’ time off and offers flexibility for them to use it for vacation, sickness or personal days, it’s important to have a formal PTO policy that does the following:

-Are Employers Required to Offer PTO to Full-Time Workers?
+Are Employers Required to Have PTO Policies for Full-Time Workers?

 Most employers are not required by federal law to offer PTO.
 Some small to medium sized businesses have undocumented paid time off (PTO) policies simply because they’re not sure where to start.

-Do Employers Have to Provide PTO to Contractors or Part-Time Employees?
+Are Employers Required Have PTO Policies for Contractors or Part-Time Employees?

 Under the Fair Labor Standards Act (FLSA), employers aren’t required to provide paid leave to part-time employees, but they can’t refuse to pay exempt employees for absence due to illness or disability unless they have a documented plan for paid time off specific to these absences, and those exempt employees are either not eligible yet or have used up their PTO benefits under the plan.
 Some federal contract work requires paid time off.